arturo-bagnara/Music-Lyrics-by-Decade-NLP-Analyisis/README.md

   - the performance of at least one more predictive model architecture, including description/justification of the optmization steps taken.
   - two bootstrap sampling significance tests of the performance difference between your best model and each of the two baselines.

-4.1 Structured Prediction<br>
+4.2 Structured Prediction<br>
 Adapt the Structured Perceptron to your sequence prediction task, and note the performance as baseline.<br>
 Implement a suitable neural net architecture on the data.
-Compare the best performance of the  models.<br>
+Compare the best performance of the  models.

 5. Visualizations<br>
 Provide at least 3 visualizations of your work above.
 These can be in the respective sections.
 Use labels and legends.
 Be creative.